 To be clear: While you can (and should!) wash the outside of your vagina (aka the vulva), you should not start going in your hole with water, washcloth, or soap.

 “It’s true that a vagina is a self-cleaning machine,” Gersh says.
 “The natural makeup of bacteria inside the vaginal canal is designed to keep the canal healthy and clean — and that bacteria doesn’t need any help from you to operate optimally.”

 Washing inside the vaginal canal isn’t just unnecessary, it’s downright dangerous.
 Washing inside the vaginal canal — especially with fragrant soaps — can upset your vagina’s natural bacterial makeup and pH.

 And when your vagina’s natural bacterial makeup gets disrupted?
-You put yourself at risk of developing infections like bacterial vaginosis (BV), which (negatively) affect your vaginal odor.
+You put yourself at risk of developing infections like BV, which (negatively) affect your vaginal odor.

 3. Check for recent product swaps

 Did you recently change your detergent?
 Start using a different body wash?
 Switch up your toilet paper brand?
-All of these things can impact your vagina, according to Gersh.
+All of these things can affect your vagina, according to Gersh.